 In addition, the 7-tier waterfalls are considered the best natural event in the region.
 They are highly approved to visit while in Kanchanaburi.

-Erawan Waterfall is the most stunning natural arrangement in Kanchanaburi, which lie within the Erawan National Park.
+Erawan Waterfall is the most stunning natural arrangement in Kanchanaburi, within the Erawan National Park.
 The river cascades down the side of a hill, forming a set of seven waterfalls flanked by deep blue plunge pools.
 These pools are the natural housing of dead skin-eating fish.
 Tour guides interpret the waterfalls of Erawan as a fabulous natural event in Thailand, and they could well be.

 Fees |